-This fund is used to account for the accumulation of resources for and the payment of matured general long-term debt principal and interest.
+This fund is used to account for the accumulation of resources for the payment of matured general long-term debt principal and interest.

-Special Revenue Fund
+Special Revenue Funds

-In Washington state, the only allowable special revenue fund for school districts is the Associated Student Body (ASB) Fund.
+In Washington State, the only allowable special revenue fund for school districts is the Associated Student Body (ASB) Fund.
 This fund is accounted for in the District's financial statements as the financial resources legally belong to the District.
 As a special revenue fund, amounts within the ASB Fund may only be used for those purposes that relate to the operation of the Associated Student Body of the District.

-Measurement focus, basis of accounting, and fund financial statement presentation
+Measurement focus, basis of accounting and fund financial statement presentation

 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are measurable and available.
 Revenues are considered "measurable" if the amount of the transaction can be readily determined.
 Revenues are considered "available" when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the District considers revenues to be available if they are collected within 75 days after year-end.
+For this purpose, the District considers revenues to be available if they are collected within 60 days after year-end.
+Property taxes receivable are measurable but are considered to be available only if they are collected within 30 days after year-end.
 Categorical program claims and interdistrict billings are measurable and available and are accrued.
-Property taxes not collected by the fiscal year end are measurable and recorded as a receivable, however the receivable is not considered available revenue and is recorded as a deferred inflow of resources.
+Property taxes not collected by the fiscal year end are measurable and recorded as receivable, however, the receivable is not considered available as a revenue accrual, but is considered as a deferred inflow of resources.

-Expenditures are recognized under the modified accrual basis of accounting when the related fund liability is incurred, except for unmatured principal and interest on long-term debt which are recorded when due.
+Expenditures are recognized under the modified basis of accounting when the related fund liability is incurred, except for unmatured principal and interest on long-term debt which are recorded when due.
 Purchases of capital assets are expensed during the year of acquisition.
 For federal grants, the recognition of expenditures is dependent on the obligation date.
-(Obligation means a purchase order has been issued, contracts have been awarded, or goods and/or services have been received.)
+(Obligation means purchase order has been issued, contracts awarded, or goods and/or services received).